Training for professionals

 RSACC offers a range of training days which aim to increase awareness of the impact of sexual violence on women and girls.
 Our training can be either delivered to agencies for their workers, staff or volunteers, or accessed by attending one of our prearranged training days.

 Our training is open to a range of professionals, statutory and voluntary sector workers who may be supporting or working with women and girls who have experienced sexual violence.
 It is also designed for those who simply wish to have a better understanding of sexual violence.
+We are currently reviewing our training offer.
+If you are interested in training, we’d be grateful if you could complete this form.

 Understanding Self-Harm – Half Day